Jennie-star/Odin-project/README.md

 ## **Flexbox**
-flex-box is a tool used to position elements and works on the principle of flex-shrink/flex-grow to resize and fit and specific element. flex-container:any element that has display:flex property flex-item:any element inside the flex conatiner. a flex-item can a be a flex-conatiner as well.
+flex-box is a tool used to position elements and works on the principle of flex-shrink/flex-grow to resize and fit and specific element.
+-flex-container:any element that has display:flex property
+-flex-item:any element inside the flex conatiner. a flex-item can a be a flex-conatiner as well.